(1827 - 1862)

 He was 35 years old when he enlisted in Rochester, and he mustered in as Corporal, Company K, 108th New York Infantry on 4 August 1862.
 He was promoted Sergeant, date unknown.

-He was mortally wounded in action at Antietam on 17 September 1862.
+He was mortally wounded in the leg, his thigh fractured, in action at Antietam on 17 September 1862.

-He died of wounds 30 September 1862 at Sharpsburg, MD, and was probably buried on or near the battlefield.
+He died of wounds 30 September (or 3 October) 1862 at Sharpsburg, MD, and was probably buried on or near the battlefield.
 He was reinterred in the National Cemetery during or before 1867.
 He left a widow Jane and 4 year old son Michael.

 1 Antietam National Cemetery, Board of Trustees, History of Antietam National Cemetery, Baltimore: John W. Woods, Steam Printer, 1869 [AotW citation 3307]